antmicro/tui-selector/README.md

 Copyright (c) 2020-2021 [Antmicro](https://www.antmicro.com)

-This is a simple TUI menu that lists and runs applications based on rules written in JSON format.
+This is a simple TUI menu that lists and runs applications based on rules written in the JSON format.

 ## Building the project

-Project requires `ncurses` library and a C++ compiler with C++17 support.
+The project requires `ncurses` library and a C++ compiler with C++17 support.
 In order to build it, run:

     mkdir build && cd build